© John Wiley & Sons A/S

 Below the abstract, provide 3-8 key words or phrases.

 Introduction - Present the background briefly, but do not review the subject extensively.
-Give only pertinent references.
+Give only pertinent, current (if possible) references.
 State the specific questions you want to answer.

 Patients and Methods/Materials and Methods - Describe selection of patients or experimental animals, including controls.
 Do not use patients' names or hospital numbers.